Bahrain: Introductory country profile

 The UN Office for Coordination of Humanitarian Affairs (UNOCHA) publishes daily updates on the humanitarian situation, including the level of humanitarian need, casualties, damage to infrastructure, and aid access (browse its homepage for ‘flash updates’ and ‘reported impact’).
 UN agencies report significant infrastructure damage, including to schools and hospitals, and the deaths of aid workers.
 They also warn that the risk of famine in Gaza “persists”.
 A vaccination campaign against polio is also being carried out.

-For 2023/24, the UK committed over £100 million in aid to the OPTs (around US$126 million).
+For 2023/24, the UK committed over £100 million in aid to the OPTs (US$126 million).
 A total of £35 million was provided to UNRWA before funding was suspended in January (see below).
-The UK has announced £52 million in specific pledges for 2024/25, including £10 million, via the World Bank, for the Palestinian Authority (in the West Bank), to pay public sector salaries, and for Unicef in Gaza.
-It also includes £21 million for UNRWA, announced in July.
+The UK has committed £129 million for 2024/25, including £10 million, via the World Bank, for the Palestinian Authority (in the West Bank), to pay public sector salaries, and for Unicef.
+It also includes £34 million for UNRWA, announced in July and December.

 The UK Government states no aid is provided to Hamas, who have governed the Gaza Strip since 2007, and who are designated a terrorist organisation by the UK and are subject to UK sanctions.